dbwebb-se/docker/doc/courserepo/README.md

 Docker for dbwebb course repo
 -------------------

-Docker images for working with course repos.
+Docker images for working with dbwebb course repos.

 The organisation dbwebb resides in the [dbwebb organisation on GitHub](https://github.com/dbwebb-se).